3.06 Schedule Adjustment (Drop-Add) Period Policy

 B. Schedule Adjustment After Classes Begin

 Schedule adjustment add period is the first and second weekday of the term or session.
-Schedule adjustment drop period is through the 35% date of the class.
-Classes dropped prior to or on the 10% census date of the class do not appear on a student's official transcript.
-Classes dropped after the 10% census date and prior to or on the 35% date of the class are indicated on a student's transcript with a W grade (withdrawal).
+Schedule adjustment drop period is through the 35 percent date of the class.
+Classes dropped prior to or on the 10 percent census date of the class do not appear on a student's official transcript.
+Classes dropped after the 10 percent census date and prior to or on the 35 percent date of the class are indicated on a student's transcript with a W grade (withdrawal).

 C. After the Schedule Adjustment Period

-Permission from the division director is required to enroll in any class after the schedule adjustment period up through the 10% date of the class, except in cases of College error.
+Permission from the associate dean is required to enroll in any class after the schedule adjustment period up through the 10 percent date of the class, except in cases of College error.

 D. After the 10% Class Census Date

-Permission from the dean is required to enroll in any class after the 10% class census date.
+Permission from the dean is required to enroll in any class after the 10 percent class census date.
 Documented extenuating circumstances must be presented before an exception is considered.

-F. Military students who are called up to active duty may drop classes without financial or academic penalty from the College.
-Military students must set up an appointment with the Center for Military Families & Veterans in advance of a schedule adjustment or withdrawal in order to receive appropriate advisement and withdrawal procedures.
+Military reserve and National Guard personnel who are called up to active duty, thereby making it impossible for them to complete their course requirements, may drop classes without financial or academic penalty, consistent with State Board Code Section 1E SBCCC 900.4.
+Military students must set up an appointment with Military Families and Veterans Services in advance of a schedule adjustment or withdrawal in order to receive appropriate advisement and withdrawal procedures.

 Changes approved by Cabinet on February 28, 2006; January 8, 2007; July 25, 2011; August 20, 2012